BiditG/MedQA/README.md

 ## Feedback and issues

-Please file feedback and issues [here](https://github.com/michaeltroya/supa-next-starter/issues).
+Please file feedback and issues in this repository.